 When the DDoS attack is targeted towards the Domain Name System, the harm caused could multiply by several times.
 This is because these attacks compromise the back end technology rather than a few individual sites, making it more widespread and damaging.

 DDoS attacks are done in several different ways, but the most common method involves creating botnets.
 A botnet is made of computers and/or connected gadgets in homes or offices that are compromised with malicious software.
 These botnets can hit the target servers with repeated requests upon the command of the hacker, leaving the target server non-functional.
 Botnets can be used to shut down even the most sophisticated web servers.

 According to Dave Palmer, director of technology at Darktrace, the recent DDoS attacks were done by using Internet of Things devices, security cameras to be precise.
 This could be because of the unprotected nature of most security cameras that people use for home surveillance.

 There was anticipation among the security community about IoT devices being used for hijacking people’s home appliances to conduct attacks.
-As the number of these gadgets keep growing, the security threat they possess is also on the rise.
+As the number of these gadgets keeps growing, the security threat they possess is also on the rise.
 It is important to secure these IoT gadgets just like computers or other smart devices.
 The only effective way to prevent DDoS attacks is to improve the overall security awareness of the consumers and this task is becoming harder as more and more connected devices are popping up every day.
-The recent attack stresses on the danger of leaving millions of small gadgets unprotected.
+The recent attack stresses the danger of leaving millions of small gadgets unprotected.